Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Fleuret**

-    The first creature you hit on your turn has :d20-disadv: **Disdvantage** on attack roll against you until the start of your next turn.
+    The first creature you hit on your turn has :d20-disadv: **Disdvantage** on :d20-attack: **Attack Roll** against you until the start of your next turn.

 ### Telekinetic

 *4th-level Feat*

 **Prerequisite:** Intelligence, Wisdom, or Charisma 13+
 **Repeatable:** No

+You awaken the ability to mentally connect with others, granting you the following benefits:

 - **Ability Score Increase**